Video Asset Manager logo

 And most of that work doesn’t carry over between videos, either.
 Everything you organized for the last video won’t help you find clips if you work on a similar video in the future.

-Also, markers and metadata are trapped inside the project files of your video editing software.
-What if you need a specific b-roll clip 6 months from now for a similar video?
-You can't search for it!
-You'd have to crack open old timelines and scrub through primary footage and b-roll all over again.
+Markers and metadata are trapped inside the project files of your video editing software.
+If you need a specific b-roll clip 6 months from now for a similar video, you won’t be able to search for it!

-This wasted time managing and looking for b-roll compounds.
-While every new video adds footage to the pile, none of it gets easier to find.
+And every new video adds footage to the pile, making it harder and harder to find.

 Automatic B-Roll Logging: How AI Changes the Workflow